slyon/ubuntu-maintainers-handbook/MergeProposal.md

 ### Open the merge proposal

 You'll need to have a branch set up for your package.
+The following steps will create the merge proposal:

-* Go to your git repos (https://code.launchpad.net/~your-username/+git) and navigate through.
+* Go to your git repositories (https://code.launchpad.net/~your-username/+git), which shows you a list of all your git repositories, ordered by "last updated"
-* Click on your postfix repo.
+* Navigate down the list to the postfix repository and click on it.
 * Under "Branches", click on your branch.
 * Click "Propose for merging".